skarapanahalli/MemoriesApp/README.md

 If you encounter any issues or have questions about Memories App, log issues in github https://github.com/skarapanahalli/MemoriesApp

-## Manus.ai Referal
+## Manus.ai referal
-If you want to try Manus.ai and need a referal, connect me in LinkedIn and message me your email Id and I can refer.
+If you want to try Manus.ai and need a referal, connect with me in LinkedIn and message me your email Id and I can refer.
 My linkedIn profile is https://www.linkedin.com/in/skarapanahalli/